 Many small businesses have difficulty gaining access to capital through traditional financing sources.
 For women, people of color, those with less than perfect credit, or even startups, it is even harder.
 Investment-based crowdfunding can be a game-changer for small businesses, who are the cornerstone of what makes Michigan's downtowns unique and authentic.
-Investment-based crowdfunding provides an innovative financial tool to support the creation, retention and growth Many terms are used interchangeably when referencing investment dollars collected from a "crowd" of people, instead of just a handful of high net worth individuals or from institutions:
+Investment-based crowdfunding provides an innovative financial tool to support the creation, retention and growth of businesses on Main Street.